Multiple target tracking based on sets of trajectories: Filtering recursion for RFSs of trajectories

 where $n\leq b$ and the sum is performed over distinct elements:

-Note that we can draw samples from (\ref{eq:birth_model_radar}) by first drawing the auxiliary set $L$, whose cardinality is the number of new born targets, from $w_{B}\left(\cdot\right)$ and then drawing the target states from the corresponding PDFs independently. \begin{example} Let us consider one-dimensional targets that are born according to the model (\ref{eq:birth_model_radar}) with $b=2$,
+The birth model in (\ref{eq:birth_model_radar}) corresponds to an $\mathrm{MBM}_{01}$, see Appendix \ref{sec:Appendix_conjugate_prior}.
+Note that we can draw samples from (\ref{eq:birth_model_radar}) by first generating the auxiliary set $L$, whose cardinality is the number of new born targets, from $w_{B}\left(\cdot\right)$ and then drawing the target states from the corresponding densities independently. \begin{example} Let us consider one-dimensional targets that are born according to the model (\ref{eq:birth_model_radar}) with $b=2$,